MS832376/MS832376.github.io/_posts/2021-3-9-Update-2-Electric-Boogaloo.md

   - Games
 ---

-Figured after a bit over a month it was time for another update in case anyone stopped by.
+Figured after a bit over two months it was time for another update in case anyone stopped by.

 As far as the job hunt goes the news is still pretty lackluster.
-In the process of setting up interviews for various positions, but nothing confirmed yet.
+Still searching, but not getting a ton of hits in the desired areas so its time to expand those job interest parameters.

-As for the video game development goes, good news!
+As for the video game development, I've finally got somewhat good news to share!
 Finally figured out a jumping style that I like for my "Generic RPG" game, so a little expansion should be released for that soon.
+The main focus right now is to completely finish the starter town, with a nonexistent timeline for finishing.
+Hoping that once I lock down a more permanent position I'll be able to relax a bit and enjoy the game dev cycle a bit more.

-Also have been spending a lot of time laying out the design for a large scale project I hope to begin working on soon™, so look out for that!
-Been contemplating making it my first big Unreal Engine project, but more on that later.
+In other news I've been playing around with Unreal Engine a lot more.
+No definite projects in the work just yet, but stay tuned for more.

-The dream is still to begin a career in Game Development, so please reach out if you feel you could provide me with that opportunity.
+The dream is still to begin a career in Game Development, but something is better than nothing so feel free to reach out if you have any openings.